 Infrastructures are still quite basic compared to its neighbouring countries Thailand, Laos and Vietnam but they are evolving fast.

 Coastal Cambodia is probably the most developed area in terms of tourism after Siem Reap.

 Sihanoukville is the main beach town, a favourite for local tourists and foreigners.
 It offers several different sandy beaches and it is also the gateway to the Islands and other less populated tourist towns such as Kampot and Kep.

-Tourists of any age come to Sihanoukville, however this upcoming place is a favourite among younger travelers looking for a good time and endless parties.
-The town offers in fact many venues open till early hours in the morning and they all offer a very wide selection of cheap beer and cocktails.
+Tourists of any age come to Sihanoukville, however, this upcoming place is a favourite among younger travellers looking for a good time and endless parties.
+The town offers, in fact, many venues open till early hours in the morning and they all offer a very wide selection of cheap beer and cocktails.

 Personally, Sihanoukville is not one of my favourite places.
 The town seems to be packed with rubbish left at any corner and a strong smell of sewage constantly fills the air.
 Where is the sweet smell of Frangipani and Jasmine flowers??!!

 Having said that, the many different areas around town offer something interesting and sometimes charming.